 The costs of forming and maintaining a C-Corp can add up quickly, from both an administrative and tax perspective.
 If you own a new or small business, it’s usually more cost effective to operate from a single state.
 The average cost to incorporate is about $50 to $500 per state.

 In addition, most experts recommend that you incorporate in the state your business is located in.
 If you’re registered in one state but primarily work in another, you must register as a foreign corporation in that state.
 By doing this, you can ensure that you’re compliant with your state’s tax laws.

 Pro: Lower Corporate Tax Rate under the TCJA

 Beginning in 2018, The Tax Cut and Jobs Act lowered the corporate tax rate from 35 percent to 21 percent.
 Therefore, businesses that primarily reinvest their profits can save a significant amount of money in taxes.

 Con: Potential for Double Taxation

-Since a C-Corp is a separate taxpaying entity, profits are taxed at the corporate level.
+Since a C-Corporation is a separate taxpaying entity, profits are taxed at the corporate level.
 However, any dividends distributed to shareholders are taxed again at the personal level — the corporation cannot deduct dividend payments.
 When appropriate, however, various strategies can be implemented to avoid double taxation.

-C-Corps offer many advantages, but they’re not right for all businesses.
+C-Corporations offer many advantages, but they’re not right for all businesses.
 Be sure to carefully weigh all the potential costs and benefits before incorporating.
 If you’re still unsure, consider forming a pass-through entity initially.
 You can always convert your business to a C-Corp down the road.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.